Indoqa/logspace/getting-started.md

 }
 ````

-It is recommended to use the AbstractApplicationAgent because it take care of establishing the communication with the *agent controller*.
+It is recommended to use the AbstractApplicationAgent because it takes care of establishing the communication with the *agent controller*.
 The agent controller collects all events within your application.

 A Logspace agent packages all information into *Events*.
 An *Event* is defined by the interface ```io.logspace.agent.api.event.Event```.
 This interface defines the general attributes of all *Events*, like an ID and a timestamp.